tczyczko/Lampp/README.md

 The two are designed to be used together in that the LAMPP app capabilities are unlocked from keys given in the book.
 For example, matrix inverses are evaluated using row operations before the necessary information is given to allow LAMPP to calculate inverses with one button.

- The LAMPP app is designed to use several different number fields: the rational, the gaussian (complex with rational coefficients) and integers modulus a specified prime.
+ The LAMPP app is designed to use subsets of several different number fields: the Rational, the Gaussian (complex with rational coefficients) and Integers modulus a specified Prime.
 Initially students use row operations to accomplish tasks.
 A limited graphing capability is also included to give a "rough" idea of how one might associate geometry with matrices.
 The impetus is to eliminate the mistake-prone arithmetic used when doing matrix calculations by hand.

  HTML files kept here are intended as an extra source of pictures and animations to illustrate some of the concepts introduced in the LAMPP book.
 This site may be accessed by a browser or by activating the mouse icon on the lower right of the LAMPP app screen.